 All for the same reason: I am pro-life.

-This post was originally published on Jan.
-23, 2015 by RNS.
-It is reposted here with their permission.
+This article was originally published on January 23, 2015 for the Religion News Service (RNS).
+Used with permission.